Dataset Construction for Training LLM to Learn Analog Circuit Knowledge: Dataset Construction

-Based on the aforementioned knowledge framework, we systematically collect canonical textbooks covering all learning stages.
-As shown in Table \ref{table:corpus} Part 1, for the first three stages, we select several textbooks with complete content systems and accessible explanations, totaling 9 volumes.
-For the advanced circuit design stage, we select 11 reference books to cover core design methodologies in the major application domains.
-Ultimately, we construct a corpus containing 20 core textbooks legitimately for only academic use, which together span at least 12 major circuit types with overlaps, as detailed in Table \ref{table:corpus} Part 2, from simple to complex.
+\tabcolsep{3pt} As shown in Table \ref{table:corpus} Part 1, for the first three stages, we select several textbooks with complete content systems, totaling 9 volumes.
+For the advanced circuit design stage, we select 11 reference books to cover core design techniques in the major application areas.
+Therefore, we construct a corpus containing 20 core textbooks legitimately for only academic use, which together span at least 12 major circuit types with overlaps, as detailed in Table \ref{table:corpus} Part 2, from simple to complex.

-\tabcolsep{3pt} At the implementation level, we employ the Mathpix commercial API for document processing, including text recognition, structured processing of mathematical formulas and tables, extraction and annotation of chapter hierarchy information, and desensitization and denoising.
-Consequently, we converted the original PDF files into a clean Markdown-formatted corpus totaling 7.26M tokens.
-While this corpus size remains relatively small and disadvantageous for training, it represents a valuable and hard-won resource.